webdeveric/recently-edited-content-widget/readme.txt

 == Changelog ==

+= 0.2.11 =
+* Updated layout and styles.
+* Updated empty featured image box styles to use a color from the user's admin color scheme.

 = 0.2.10 =
-* Updated styles
+* Updated styles.
-* Began using Grunt and SASS/Compass
+* Began using Grunt and SASS/Compass.
 * Added action links like what is on the edit posts screen.

 = 0.2.9 =